Will There Be Sherpas on Everest after 10 Years?

 Similarly, George Mallory and Andrew Irvine lost their lives in June 1924 while attempting to climb Mount Everest from the North Face.
 Two climbers, Sir Edmund Hillary and Tenzing Norgay Sherpa, later achieved the dream of reaching the top of Mount Everest in 1953.
 Everest became a symbol of human resilience and exploration.
 Tenzing Norgay and the Sherpa community gained international recognition for their invaluable role in Himalayan expeditions.
 The whole world learned about the bravery and endurance of the Sherpa people.

 The expedition is always a risky adventure.
 Many people have lost their lives attempting to reach the summits of mountains.
-Many sherpas have died in accidents in the mountains trying to set up the expedition team.
+Many sherpas on Everest have died while trying to set up the expedition team.
 Hundreds of sherpas and mountaineers have died while attempting the climb to the summit of Mount Everest since the 1900s.
-Most of the bodies were discovered, and many of them have been retrieved, but a few are still waiting to be discovered into the deep glaciers of Everest.
+Most of the bodies were discovered, and many of them have been retrieved, but a few are still waiting to be discovered in the deep glaciers of Everest.

 Hierarchy of Expedition Crew and Their Roles

 There are various layers and hierarchies of sherpa in the industry.
 Sirdar, leaders, climbing sherpa, trek sherpa, and personal sherpa are some of the stages of sherpa classified based on their job responsibilities.
-The Sirdar manages labor relations and coordinates logistics supply.
-The Professional leader works with the sirdar, climbing sherpas, and personal sherpas.
+The Sirdar manages labor relations and coordinates logistics and supply.
+The Professional leader works with the sirdar, climbing sherpa, and personal sherpa.
 Climbing Sherpa looks after tasks like carrying loads, fixing camps, providing backup, and serving meals.

 The height above 5800m is a place of congestion.
 Due to excessive workload, the sherpa often feels weakness, headache, and exhaustion, and sometimes loses their life.
 It’s mentally and physically challenging, and all you need is greater power and motivation.
-Hence, the Power of sherpa is highly appreciated by the world.
+Hence, the Power of Sherpa is highly appreciated by the world.
 The sherpa exchanged their physical power for handsome pay.
-For a sherpa, the thrill of reaching the top of the world and a handsome payroll is the greatest motivation.
+For a sherpa, the thrill of reaching the top of the world and a handsome paycheck is the greatest motivation.
 The heroes also have a hard time.
-You have this courage and power once you are young, but you cannot do the task once you are old.
-Many sherpas, once they enter the expedition team, think of quitting but many stay determined for betterment of their family.
+You have this courage and power when you are young, but you cannot do the task once you are old.
+After joining the expedition team, Sherpas on Everest consider eliminating the monotonous duties, but many remain resolute in their desire to improve their family’s lot.

 The changing weather, thin air, and sunburn are vivacious challenges in high altitudes.
 The Winds blow up to 60 km per hour.
 The Avalanche does not discriminate against any climber.
-It is equally life threatening for all.
-Many sherpas cannot reach the top and have to lose life and return along with the injured members.
+It is equally life-threatening for all.
+Many sherpas cannot reach the top and have to lose their lives and return with the injured members.

 The Roping crew climbs slopes and ridges to set up the ropes and ladders.
 In case of any accidents, the sherpa must initiate the rescue and recovery.
-When a climber deceases while attempting the climb of Mt.
-Everest, It’s very tough to bring them down.
+When a climber dies while attempting the climb of Mt.
+Everest, it’s very tough to bring them down.
 Bringing them down is very costly and may also take other people’s lives.

 Similarly, when Indian climber Goutam Ghosh, a police officer from Kolkata, died near the summit of Mount Everest.
-Dawa Finjhok Sherpa and his teammates rushed out for a retrieval plan risking their own life.
+Dawa Finjhok Sherpa and his teammates rushed out for a retrieval plan, risking their own lives.
 The region above 8000m is called the “Death zone”, which is fatal due to lack of oxygen, frostbite, and cold.

 These are just a few examples.